tkreyche/I75W-Raymarine-Autopilot/README.md

 Code Description
 The code is written in Micropython with the help of Claude.ai.
 The connection uses the Signal K websockets interface for lowest latency.
-Retries are used for the wireless LAN connection and for the websocket connection to the Signal K server.
+Retry logic is used for the wireless LAN connection and for the websocket connection to the Signal K server.
+Common configuration items are in a secrets.py file, so the main code doesn't need to be edited.

 Links: